stargate/stargate-grpc-rust-client/README.md

        cd stargate-grpc
        cargo build

-## Running the example
+## Running the examples
-For your convenience, the project sources contain an example that demonstrates connecting, creating schema, inserting data and querying.
+For your convenience, this project contains a bunch of examples located in the `examples` directory, which demonstrate connecting, creating schemas, inserting data and querying.
 You'll need a working instance of a Stargate cluster to be able to run it.
 Refer to the [official Stargate documentation](https://stargate.io/docs/stargate/1.0/developers-guide/install/install_overview.html) for more details on how to setup Stargate.

+Each example program accepts an URL of the stargate coordinator, the authentication token and the keyspace name:

+    cargo run --example <example> [-- [--keyspace <keyspace>] [--token <auth token>] [<url>]]

+The authentication token value can be also given in the `SG_TOKEN` environment variable.

+### Connecting to a local Stargate instance

 1. Set up Stargate server.
 Start Cassandra cluster and launch Stargate: